-To see if these examples reflect a systematic pattern in the data, I regress county-level changes in urbanization between 1910 and 1930 (that is, the change in the share of county population that lived in cities) on the county's (log) distance from the new border,9 in my main specification.
+in the share of county population that lived in cities) on the county's (log) distance from the new border,9 in my main specification.
 The coefficient of interest is β_1 .
 Trade fostering urbanization is consistent with $\beta_1 > 0$.
 That is, counties that became more isolated from trade after the 1920 change in borders should see a decrease in urbanization relative to counties that remained central.

-$$\text{Urbanization}{c,1930} - \text{Urbanization}{c,1910} = \beta_0 + \beta_1 \log\left(dist_c\right) + \epsilon_c \tag{1}$$
+(1) Urbanization{c,1930} - Urbanization{c,1910} = $$\beta_0 + \beta_1 \log(dist_c) + \epsilon_c$$

-Column (1) of Table 1 presents the estimate of β_1 .
+Column 1 of Table 1 presents the estimate of β_1 .
 The estimate shows that a county twice as far from the new border exhibited an average 0.751 percentage points higher increase in urbanization.
-The effect is significant not only in a statistical, but also in a quantitative sense, as it is more than half of a county's average change in urbanization between 1910 and 1930 (1.25 percentage points).
-Figure 5 presents the relationship between distance from the border and the change in urbanization in a scatterplot.
-Looking at Figure 5, one can again see that distance from the new border was a non-negligible factor in the evolution of urbanization.
-While most counties close to the border saw an absolute decrease in urbanization, the majority of counties farther away saw increases between 0 and 4 percentage points.
+The effect is significant not only in a statistical but also in a quantitative sense, as it is more than half of a county's average change in urbanization between 1910 and 1930 (1.25 percentage points).
+Figure 4 presents the relationship between distance from the border and the change in urbanization in a scatterplot.
+Looking at Figure 4, one can again see that distance from the new border was a nonnegligible factor in the evolution of urbanization.
+While most counties